Fitness & Nutrition Support Inside Your Thailand Rehab Program

 Many people at Jintara Rehab do best with shorter sessions, lower impact options, and more recovery time.
 We can use walking, simple strength work, and mobility flows that reduce pain and tension without pushing your heart rate too high.

 If you have a specific limitation, reach out before you arrive.
-Darren can talk through what will feel doable and what support you may need.
+Our owner can talk through what will feel doable and what support you may need.